A Good Project Communication Plan is Essential

 Keep Key Project Information Visible

-Dashboards provide a good way to keep your key project information visible at all times.
-If updated properly, this information can provide an overview of the project’s current status, schedule and budget.
+Dashboards provide a good way to always keep your key project information visible.
+If updated properly, this information can provide an overview of the project’s status, schedule, and budget.
 Including any major changes in risk.

 Even with a project dashboard, you will need to tailor the information to meet the needs of your stakeholders.
-For instance, it would be helpful to provide a summary of tasks or projects when talking to senior stakeholders.
+For instance, it may be helpful to provide a summary of tasks or projects when talking to project executives.
 They need less detail, which saves time in communication.
+Alternatively, the facilities team would be interested on gathering data that is essential to their function.
 Sometimes, they are more invested in speaking directly with the project manager to understand the project’s details.

 People can use a lot of different methods to communicate.
 As technology has advanced, so too has our ability to communicate with each other in various ways.
 We now have access to a variety of communication tools such as emails, text messages and social media platforms that enable us to share ideas and opinions across vast distances.